 SUFFRAGE AND VOTING RIGHTS

 The United States Constitution gave the right to vote to white, landowning men.
 It was another 131 years before women got the right to vote with the ratification of the 19th Amendment.
-However, many women of color still couldn't vote then.
+However, many women of color still couldn't vote then because of the obstacles put in their way.
 Southern states used restrictive laws calling for poll taxes and literacy tests to stop people from voting.
 The Voting Rights Act of 1965 was intended to correct these problems.

 WHAT CAN I DO?

 The historical women of We Did It For You! didn’t just stand by.
 If Susan B. Anthony, or Alice Paul, or Rosa Parks were alive today, what social cause would she be fighting for?
 It is time we all act.
 Each box above connects you to organizations involved in creating solutions.
 Check out these organizations.

 There has been a decline in voter turnout in many recent elections.
 Only 55% of women vote.
 Every vote counts!
 One vote plus one vote plus one vote add up.
 And remember, none of us is perfect.
 There is no such thing as the perfect candidate, although there surely are some more prepared than others to assume leadership of our country.